 - 5 whole egg yolks

 - 1/4 cup warm milk

-- 3/4 cup plus 2 Tablespoons all purpose flour
+- 3/4 cup + 2 Tablespoons all purpose flour

-- 1 Tablespoon to mix with honey topping warm water
+- 1 Tablespoons warm water to mix with honey

 - Preheat oven to 350 F degrees.
 Line the bottom of a loaf pan, measuring 8 inches x 3 inches, with a height of 4 inches with parchment paper.